UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ### How to check jobs

-`squeue –u YourUsername` – will only print your jobs
+`squeue -u YourUsername` -- will only print your jobs

 Here are some other useful additions to the squeue command.
 For information on what all these means please consult the man pages.